genesiscommunitysuccess/docs/docs/01_getting-started/01_learn-the-basics/09_key-system-files/02_genesis-system-definitions copy.md

 id: genesis-system-definitions
 ---

-The system-definition file, **genesis-system-definition.kts**, is the basis of all the configurations, scripts, data models etc.
+The system-definition file, **genesis-system-definition.kts**, is the basis of all the configurations, scripts, data models, etc.

 It defines system properties such as: